nanoporetech/epi2me-api/README.md

 ```

 ##### Step 3: Download
 Once the read has been succesfully processed in the Metrichor Workflow, a message will appear on the SQS output queue, which is monitored by the metrichor-api.
 The output file is downloaded to the downloads folder.
-These files will also be batched into sub-folders.
-The names of the folders is arbitrary.
+These files will also be batched into sub-folders whose names are completely arbitrary (and set by the metchor-api).
+Note that these names are not linked to the batch names created by MinKNOW
 ```
 ├── outputFolder
 |   ├── fail